turbot/guardrails-docs/docs/getting-started/getting-started-gcp/review-account-wide/index.md

 <p><img alt="gcp-account-wide-1" src="/images/docs/guardrails/getting-started/getting-started-gcp/review-account-wide/gcp-account-wide-1.png"/></p>

-In the [previous guide](/guardrails/docs/getting-started/getting-started-gcp/enable-policy-pack), you saw how the policy pack you enabled there switched the status of your sample bucket’s versioning control from `Skipped` to `Alarm`,  because you switched to fine-grained access in [Observe AWS Activity](/guardrails/docs/getting-started/getting-started-gcp/observe-gcp-activity).
+In the [previous guide](/guardrails/docs/getting-started/getting-started-gcp/enable-policy-pack), you saw how the policy pack you enabled there switched the status of your sample bucket’s Access Control control from `Skipped` to `Alarm`,  because you switched to fine-grained access in [Observe AWS Activity](/guardrails/docs/getting-started/getting-started-gcp/observe-gcp-activity).

 Here we can see that other buckets are green for access control because they have the default setting for uniform access.